retifrav/scraps/android/android.md

 ### LogCat

-Visual Studio allows to launch Android Device Monitor application (Tools Android).
+Visual Studio allows to launch **Android Device Monitor** application (`Tools` → `Android`).
 It has LogCat, where you can watch for logs.
 To filter the log messages, or rather to exclude some noisy sources you can use the following regular expression:

 ```
 tag:^(?!(ls|GnssLocationProvider|Places|Mono|NetRec|LogUtils|AsyncOperation|aqtk|netmgr|GLSUser|AudioController))